gvjacob/temples/README.md

 ### props

-Specify props that should be prompted for in the CLI guide.
+Specify props that should be prompted for in the CLI interface.
 It's not optimal for temples to search through all props available in templates.
 You can specify which props to prompt for with this key.

 ```yaml
 # .temples.yaml